YunxiJiang/Countdown/README.md

 ## Introduction

-- Select what time you want to countdown
+- Select what minutes you want to countdown
 - When time is up, the app will send a notification for you
+- You can use it as a reminder to remind you rest when you are working or studying